Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 3) All personnel ranking Classification - O have been granted the ability to grant other personnel access to an area, granted that they too have access, with proper reason.

 4) Areas that can be reasonably deduced as being within the “tundra”, unincorporated, organized space outside of bounds of any establishment, have been restricted to only personnel ranking Classification - O and Security Personnel.

+*a) Tram tunnels between locations are considered as "tundra", and are restricted to only personnel ranking Classification - O and Security Personnel, EXCEPT for when on a tram.*

 5) The Forward Operating Base has been restricted to Security Personnel under normal circumstances.
 The Forward Operating Base can be unrestricted to all Corporation Personnel pending Security Corps High Command order, due to a site-wide evacuation or other calamity of equal magnitude.